PeterNaydenov/grunt-ugly-folders/README.md

 # grunt-ugly-folders

  Automated uglify method based on folders.
-Just set source ( your working 'JS' folder) and target ( your production 'JS' folder).
-Uglyfolders will scan 'source' and will uglify all items found.
+Just set source ( development 'JS' folder) and target ( production 'JS' folder).
+Uglyfolders will scan 'source' folder and will uglify all items found.
+The items are folders and javascript files from first level of depth.
  Example:

   - If our source folder looks like this: